-Stéphane Gerson is Professor of French and French Studies at NYU and director of the Institute of French Studies.
+Stéphane Gerson is Professor of French, French Studies, and History at NYU and director of the Institute of French Studies.

-My first book, The Pride of Place: Local Memories and Political Culture in Nineteenth-Century France (Cornell, 2003) explored what I call the cult of local memory in nineteenth-century France: a passion for the local that encompassed historical research, monuments to great men, archeological digs, museums, and historical pageants.
+My first two books explored questions of memory at the margins of the nation.
+The Pride of Place: Local Memories and Political Culture in Nineteenth-Century France (Cornell, 2003) analyzed what I call the cult of local memory in post-revolutionary France: a passion for the local that encompassed historical research, monuments to great men, archeological digs, museums, and historical pageants.
 Against a backdrop of political and industrial revolutions, the local past provided deeper understanding of one’s pays (land), moral teachings, modes of civic participation, social cohesion, and national unity.
 It also unveils complicated relationships between the central state and provincial elites.
 The Pride of Place won the Jacques Barzun Prize in Cultural History and the Laurence Wylie Prize in French Cultural Studies.
 This research also won the William Koren Jr. Prize for best article on French history.

 “Pourquoi la France?
 Retour une enquête aux Etats-Unis,” Revue de la Bibliothèque nationale de France 57 (2018).

 “La Repubblica Francese e il Locale: Lo State Dell’Arte,” Nazion e Regioni 9 (2017).

 Co-author, “Putting the ‘Studies’ in French Studies: Teaching History and Social Sciences in a French Department.”
 Contemporary French Civilization 40, 1 (2015).